 嫌いなものだらけ | Kirainamono-Darake | Full of Dislike things |

-In other words, you can’t use it to mean “littered” or “riddled” like we have done with “Darake”.
+In other words, you can’t use it to mean “littered” or “riddled” like we did with “Darake”.
 So you can use it for things like liquids and dust, but you can’t use it for things like scratches and garbage.
-The grammatical rules are the same as “Darake”.
+The grammatical rules are the same as for “Darake”.

 血まみれ | Chi-Mamire | Full of Blood |